MianBo/learngit/readme.txt

 Git is a version control system.
 Git is free software, yes.
+But I have another thinking.